The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 - Seasonality: July is traditionally considered a strong month for share buybacks, which could generate additional demand

-- Economic independence: These companies are less dependent on general economic growth, which is an advantage in uncertain times
+- Economic independence: These companies are less dependent on general economic growth, which is advantageous in uncertain times

 Flood is optimistic that these factors will enable the tech giants to outperform the broader market.